suncoast-devs/handbook/lessons/sql-intro/index.md

 ### Date and Time

-If we wanted to know the exact time a book was published we weould also need the time component.
+If we wanted to know the exact time a book was published we would also need the time component.

 For this we would use the `timestamp` column type.